-- A. Arteriovenous (AV) and cavernous malformations (only SRS)

 - B. Benign brain tumors including ANY of the following:

 - 1. Acoustic neuroma

 - 2. Craniopharyngioma

 - 3. Glomus tumor

 - 4. Hemangioblastoma

 - 5. Meningioma

 - 6. Pineocytoma

 - 7. Pituitary adenoma

 - 8. Schwannoma

 - C. Please note that a maximum of 5 fractions is authorized for FSRT.
 For an individual being treated with more than 5 fractions, 3DCRT or IMRT should be specified as requested.

 - IX.
 SRS or up to 5 fractions of FSRT is considered medically necessary for ANY of the following neurologic diseases that are refractory to medical treatment and/or invasive neurosurgical treatment:

+- A. Epilepsy

-- A. Parkinson's disease
+- B. Parkinson's disease

-- B. Essential tremor
+- C. Essential tremor

-- C. Familial tremor classifications with major systemic disease
+- D. Familial tremor classifications with major systemic disease

-- D. Trigeminal neuralgia
+- E. Trigeminal neuralgia

 - X. SRS, up to 5 fractions of FSRT, OR up to 30 fractions of IMRT or 3DCRT is considered medically necessary for the treatment of an inoperable primary spinal tumor with compression or intractable pain.

-- XI.
-Proton Beam Therapy- please refer to the Proton Beam Therapy clinical guideline.